emgyrz/ewts-rs/README.md

 # ewts-rs

 Converter from EWTS (Extended Wylie Transliteration Scheme) to Tibetan Unicode symbols.
-Written in Rust and can be used, of cource, as Rust library, also as CLI tool and in JS-environment.

 ![emaho](https://github.com/user-attachments/assets/a1d52bcf-70ea-42b9-87d0-0dee860988d9)
 #### [See demo page](https://emgyrz.github.io/ewts-rs/)
 <br />

 Fully compliant with the standard.
 See all rules on